 The structure of the AR6 WGI Report.
 Shown are the three pillars of the AR6 WGI, its relation to the WGII and WGIII contributions, and the cross-working-group AR6 Synthesis Report (SYR).

 [END FIGURE 1.1 HERE]

-Rationale for the new AR6 WGI structure and its relation to the previous AR5 WGI Report
+Rationale for the New AR6 WGI Structure and Its Relation to the Previous AR5 WGI Report